-Every first Wednesday of the month, from 10:00 to 11:30 a.m., the Grange Hall in Atascadero, which is mostly a place for dancing sessions, is used for another purpose: to support those in need with healthy, nutritious food.
+Every month, the Grange Hall in Atascadero, which is mostly a place for dancing sessions, is used for another purpose: to support those in need with healthy, nutritious food.
 Volunteers divide the available food items into individual boxes so it is easier for participants to receive their food – an action that inspired other food distribution sites to do the same.
-In addition to setting up tables and sorting the food that arrives in a Food Bank Coalition truck earlier in the morning, volunteers also deliver about half of the 60 food boxes to people who are not able to make their way to the Grange Hall.
+In addition to setting up tables and sorting the food that arrives in a SLO Food Bank truck earlier in the morning, volunteers also deliver about half of the 60 food boxes to people who are not able to make their way to the Grange Hall.

 William*, another visitor, revealed that he got really sick in March and didn’t have any income since.
 Last month, he survived by visiting three different food distribution sites.
 At first he felt embarrassed to be needing help, but is now getting used to it.
 William also noted how thankful he is that his landlord understands the dire condition of his situation because otherwise he would be homeless by now.